exergy-connect/TOOL/SR-Linux-EVPN.md

 ```
 ## Spines

-1. Configure each spine as an iBGP EVPN Route Reflector, using the default network instance:
+1. Configure each spine as an iBGP EVPN Route Reflector, using the default network instance (uses CLI enhancement to resolve router-id):
 ```
 enter candidate
 /network-instance default protocols bgp